iZettle/api-documentation/finance-api/user-guides/fetch-account-transactions.md

 * [Related API reference](#related-api-reference)

 ## Prerequisites
-* Make sure that authorisation is set up with the required OAuth scope using [Authorization OAuth2 API](../../authorization.adoc).
+* Make sure that authorisation is set up with the following OAuth scope using [Authorization OAuth2 API](../../authorization.adoc):
+    * `READ:FINANCE`

 ## Fetch transactions during a specific period
 When fetching transactions from a merchant's Zettle account during a specific period, set pagination to avoid a big dataset in a response.
 The transactions should be fetched from the merchant's liquid account.